How To: Simplify Your Shopping Cart Checkout

-An ecommerce merchant's worst nightmare is an abandoned cart.
-When a customer adds the final items into their cart, as a retailer, it’s up to you to simplify the shopping cart process enough to convert the sale.
-Bottomline, shoppers want easy checkouts with the minimum amount of steps.
+An e-commerce merchant's worst nightmare is an abandoned cart.
+When a customer adds the final items to their cart, as a retailer, it’s up to you to simplify the shopping cart process enough to convert the sale.
+Bottomline, shoppers want easy checkouts with the minimum number of steps.

 Luckily, you have access to everything you need to make your checkout straightforward and easy-to-use.
-Take advantage of these easy tips to convert more sales with less abandoned carts!
+Take advantage of these easy tips to convert more sales with fewer abandoned carts!

 First, consider why customers abandon their carts in the first place.